 Blending traditional construction techniques with innovations from other luthiers and those which arise through the process of building and playing the guitar I strive to create the kind of instrument that surprises and inspires.
 From hand planning tops, backs, and sides to thickness, to hand cutting the binding and purfling channels with a pair of gramils, I am drawn to using traditional hand tools to create my guitars.
 I appreciate the intimacy with the work that hand tools can facilitate.
 The pace of hand work feels most conducive to creating a greater depth of knowledge and appreciation for each piece of wood as I prepare it to be incorporated into the guitar.
 Not to say that great guitars are not made with more modern woodwoking machines, I simply find myself happier and more focused working with more traditional tools.
 To borrow a sentiment from Robert Pirsig in Zen and the art of Motorcycle Maintenance, to build a great guitar requires great peace of mind.

 I got into building guitars at 28.
 The handwork, my longtime love of the guitar and the constant challenges and learning opportunities immediately hooked me.
-I began my education in guitar construction in 2012 just outside of Denver, Colorado at the Red Rocks Community College School of Fine Woodworking, where I studied guitar making, finishing and general woodworking for a year and a half.
+I began my education in guitar construction in 2012 just outside of Denver, Colorado at the Red Rocks Community College School of Fine Woodworking, where I studied guitar making and repair, finishing and general woodworking for a year and a half.
 I have been honing my craft ever since, eagerly learning new techniques and perfecting my process.
-I currently build my guitars in a small shop in Oakland, California, working almost entirely with hand tools, carefully crafting each instrument.

 Being originally from Denver, I got the name for Queen City Guitars from my home town, the Queen City of the Plains.